Social media, once an interesting upstart, is now a monstrous force.

 According to Social Media Examiner’s annual report, 88% of all marketers say social media efforts generated more exposure for their businesses, and 79% reported increased traffic being the second major benefit.
 Those likely aren’t surprising numbers.

 The exciting part for marketers is that the benefit of generating leads has surpassed developing loyal fans (69% to 61%).

 Yes!
 Social media is indeed a trusted marketing tool; it’s expected to be a revenue builder.

 The big question that naturally emerges from these numbers is, “Are B2B marketers who properly use social media actually achieving better results?”
 This article, with help from the annual report, will answer that question.

-Now in its 10th year, Social Media Examiner’s yearly report is one we truly appreciate.
-The 2018 Social Media Marketing Industry Report provides a comprehensive look at how and why marketers use social media to grow their businesses.
+Social Media Examiner’s 2021 Social Media Marketing Industry Report, its 13th edition, provides a comprehensive look at how and why marketers use social media to grow their businesses.
 If a fact is not otherwise noted in this article, it came from this report.

 Inbound marketing leader, HubSpot, offers these quick stats on video:

 Whew, you’ve just consumed a LOT of numbers!
-It’s time to review some B2B social media marketing strategies for 2019 that aren’t driven by facts.
-We’ve broken down some top considerations offered by TopRank Marketing:
+It’s time to review some B2B social media marketing strategies for 2021 that aren’t driven by facts.
+We’ve broken down some top considerations:

-As social networks grow through “adolescence” to enhance content and the user experience, B2B marketers must also adapt to build stronger, trusting relationships with audiences.
+Social media use overall is at an all-time high.
+In fact, social media is the #1 channel used in marketing in 2021 (per HubSpot’s Not Another State of Marketing Report).
+B2B marketers must also adapt to build stronger, trusting relationships with audiences.
 Keep in mind that prospects and customers of all types are generally skeptical.
 They want the truth and meaningful engagement.